Paddy Transformed His Holiday Body in Just 11 Weeks

 Yes definitely.
 All of that feeds in.
 If you’re not sleeping well for a bit you can maybe get away with it, but that feeds into how well you train, that you’re more likely to get injured, that if you’re tired you’re more likely to make bad food choices, so they all do combine.

 So it’s really important that the trainer is fully invested in all those areas of your life.

-They're only with you three or four hours a week, but they're always available by email and my trainer Adam would always be emailing me proactively.
+They’re only with you three or four hours a week, but they’re always available by email and my trainer would always be proactively emailing me.